Health Essentials everyone needs to survive Christmas

 - Sterile tweezers – for removing small splinters (nothing else should ever be removed from a wound unless by a medical professional)

-It is strongly advised that you attend a Practical First Aid course to understand what to do in a medical emergency.
-Please Firsvisit firstaidforlife.org.uk firstname.lastname@example.org or tel 0208 675 4036 for more information about our courses.
+We strongly recommend that you attend a Practical First Aid course to understand what to do in a medical emergency.
+Please Firsvisit firstaidforlife.org.uk email@example.com or tel 0208 675 4036 for more information about our courses.
 First Aid for life provides this information for guidance and it is not in any way a substitute for medical advice.
 First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.